srbrry/Passport/README.md

 | Log In | /api/users/login | POST | Log in and create token |

 ## User Stories
-- Version 2
+Version 2
-    - AAU, I want to be able to add a wishlist.
+- As a user, I want to be able to add a wishlist.
-    - AAU, I want to be able to update the wishlist.
+- As a user, I want to be able to update the wishlist.
-    - AAU, I want to be able to delete from the wishlist.
+- As a user, I want to be able to delete from the wishlist.
-    - AAU, I want to be able to move locations from the wishlist. to the locations list.
+- As a user, I want to be able to move locations from the wishlist. to the locations list.

-- Version 3
+Version 3
-    - AAU, I want to see an interactive map of places I have been to.
+- As a user, I want to see an interactive map of places I have been to.
-    - AAU, I want to be able to rate my locations .
+- As a user, I want to be able to rate my locations .
-    - AAU, I want to see my locations based on the ratings.
+- As a user, I want to see my locations based on the ratings.